*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 - A preamplifier attaches directly to the mast or antenna itself, and boosts the TV signal immediately received by the antenna

 - A distribution amplifier boosts the TV signal in conjunction with a splitter device that you install in order to split the signal among multiple televisions.
-Unlike a preamplifier attached to an outdoor antenna, a distribution amplifier is usually located indoors (e.g., directly after the coaxial cable enters the house and before or after the splitter)
+Unlike a preamplifier you attach to an antenna outside, a distribution amplifier is usually located indoors (e.g., directly after the coaxial cable enters the house and before or after the splitter)

 Normally you’d use either one of these, although there are situations where you might consider using both, which I describe further below.